larsmaurath/soccer-analytics-library/README.md

 ## Contribute

 One person alone cannot possibly know and aggregate all relevant research.
 If you know a piece that is missing please open an issue above with either the full information or at least the link, and I will add it.
-Research should be publicly available (not behind a paywall) and introduce a new concept to the community.
+Research should be publicly available (not behind a paywall) and introduce a new concept to the community (quality over quantity).